wpmjones/apibot/Rules/code_of_conduct.md

 # CoC API Junkies' Code of Conduct

-This server is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it
+This server is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.

 # Table of Contents
 1. [Junkies' Admin pledge to you](#1)